-Performance is measured according to precision, $\mathfrak{p}$ , recall, $\mathfrak{r}$ , and the $F_2$ measure $\mathfrak{F}2$ , introduced in Section I-D. These are evaluated with respect to manually labeled ground-truth sequences, which determine $\overline{F}(k)$ .

 We evaluate the performance of our proposed algorithm in comparison with three methods in OpenCV 2.1.
-We compare our algorithm against tracking algorithms in OpenCV using a nonparametric statistical background model similar to what we propose, CV\BG\MODEL\FGD [22].
+Performance is measured according to precision, \mathfrak{p} , recall, \mathfrak{r} , and the F_2 measure \mathfrak{F}2 , introduced in Section 1.5.
+These are evaluated with respect to manually labeled ground-truth sequences, which determine $\overline{F}(k)$.
+We compare our algorithm against tracking algorithms in OpenCV using a nonparametric statistical background model similar to what we propose, CV_BG_MODEL_FGD [23].
 We compare against three "blob tracking" algorithms, which are tasked with segmentation and tracking: CCMSPF (connected component and mean-shift tracking particle-filter collision resolution), CC (simple connected components with Kalman Filter tracking), and MS (mean-shift).
-These comparisons, in Figure 3, indicate a significant performance improvement over OpenCV across the board.
-We also explore the effect of the additional feedback loop we propose, by comparing our "dynamic" segmentation and tracking algorithm with a "static" version, which utilizes only the top row of the block diagram in Figure 1.
+These comparisons, in Figure 7, indicate a significant performance improvement over OpenCV across the board.
+A visual comparison illustrating the tradeoff between precision and recall in its effect on the F_2 score is in Figure 6.
+We also explore the effect of the additional feedback loop we propose, by comparing our "dynamic" segmentation and tracking algorithm with a "static" version, which utilizes only the top row of the block diagram in Figure 3.
 In the "static" version, the background model is not updated selectively, and no dynamical information is used.
-Figure 4 illustrates a precision/recall tradeoff.
-In both comparisons, we see an $\mathfrak{F}2$ gain similar to the recall gain, so recall is not shown in the former and $\mathfrak{F}2$ in the latter comparisons, due to space limitations.
-These and many more comparisons, along with annotated videos of algorithm output, are available at automation.berkeley.edu/ACC2012Data/.
+Figure 8 illustrates a precision/recall tradeoff.
+In both comparisons, we see an \mathfrak{F}2 gain similar to the recall gain, so recall is not shown in the former and \mathfrak{F}2 in the latter comparisons, due to space limitations.
+These comparisons, along with annotated videos of algorithm output, are available at automation.berkeley.edu/ACC2012Data/.

 In each experiment, the first 120 frames of the given video sequence are used to initialize the background models.
 Results are filtered with a gaussian window, using 8 points on either side of the datapoint in question.
 We evaluate performance on three videos.
 The first is a video sequence called StationaryVisitors where three visitors enter the gallery and then stand still for the remainder of the video.
 Situations where visitors remain still are difficult for all the algorithms.
 Second is a video sequence called ThreeVisitors with three visitors moving about the gallery independently, a typical situation for our installation.
-Figure 4 illustrates that this task is accomplished well by a statistical segmentation algorithm without any tracking.
+Figure 8 illustrates that this task is accomplished well by a statistical segmentation algorithm without any tracking.
 Third is a video with 13 visitors, some moving about and some standing still, a particularly difficult segmentation task; this is called the ManyVisitors sequence.